hammadrizwan/hammadrizwan.github.io/_projects/1_project.md

 </div>

 ### Results
-We assess the performance of PENME across a spectrum of transformer-based LLMs, including T5, GPT2-XL and Llama-2-7b in the zsRE and Counterfact datasets.
-For comparitive performance to relevant literature please refer to the paper pdf at the bottom.
+We assess the performance of PENME across a spectrum of transformer-based LLMs, including T5, GPT2-XL and Llama-2-7b in the zsRE and Counterfact datasets. $(\textit{For comparitive performance to relevant literature please refer to the paper pdf at the bottom.})$

+PENEME is evaluated under two experimental settings.
+The first is a batch evaluation, where performance is measured on the held-out test split of the training data—specifically on test paraphrases and irrelevant prompts.
+The second setting assesses projector generalization in a stream, or lifelong editing, scenario.
+In this we evaluate zero-shot generalization regime, the codebook is updated once per edit while keeping the projector frozen.
+Since a trained projection network is required, PENEME-stream is initialized with 2,000 previously unseen samples from the Counterfact dataset.
+For zsRE, we evaluate cross dataset zero-shot generalization.
+The results are shown in Table 1, which indicate that the projector achieves robust performance while maintaining a balance between generalization and locality.

 <table style="width:100%; border-collapse: collapse; text-align:center;">
   <thead>